mwdavisii/nix-files/readme.md

 ## Neovim

 I'm using a config file for neovim (/.config/nvim/init.vim) because I haven't taken the time to migrate to flake settings.
-Since it's static, you'll need to a few things manually to get it to work:
+Since it's static, you'll need to do a few things manually to get it to work:

 1. Install VIMPlug